isw-kudos/huddo-docs/docs/ccm-migrator/update.md

 After updating the application and synchronizing nodes, and before using the application again, any users of the application should clear their web browser cache to ensure that changes to client-side files take effect.
 It is only necessary to clear the cache or "temporary internet files".
 Clearing cookies or logins is unnecessary.

-## Update Licence
+## Updating the Licence

-After receiving your new key, you will need to update the `name space bindings` for CMM Migrator using the _exact_ values provided by the Huddo team.
+After receiving your new key, you will need to update the `name space bindings` for CCM Migrator using the _exact_ values provided by the Huddo team.
 _Please ensure you use the exact case and spelling for the name space bindings as stated below._<br>
-All licenced installs require `iswCCMLicenceKey`.<br>
+All licensed installs require `iswCCMLicenceKey`.<br>
 Limited licences also require `iswCCMLicenceCommunities`.

 | Binding identifier +<br> Name in name space... | String value |